Deathnetworks/Trinity/README.md

 ### Changelog 1.7.2.7:

-* Destructibles are now ignored if monk is channling Tempest Rush  or has Sweeping Wind buff
+Combat logic:

+* Very-large destructibles (e.g. that huge catapult in skycrown) will now be always attacked

+* Re-worked trash/elite/gold weighting/prioritization a little to better pick targets

 * Bot should be better about not attacking units that are standing directly in avoidance

 * Tweaked single target zig-zag a little, changed multi-target zig zag to use clusters

+* Trinity behavior tree will now wait for power/spell use based on time rather than ticks.
+This will help reduce CPU utilization slightly and strange behavior when using extremely low (<6) or high (>20) tick rates.

+* Close Target prioritization now takes effect when 3 or more units are within close melee range (5f)

+* Kiting will now only kite monsters who are weighted (e.g. valid targets)

+* Fixed default ranged weapon attack distance

+* Improved Kiting logic some, should suck less

+* Increased Ignore Trash Mob max count UI slider to 15

+* Tweaked ignore trash mob logic slightly - should be better about REALLY ignoring trash mobs now, added some logging for helping me debug

+Combat classes:

+* Monk Sweeping Wind spell will no longer interrupt Tempest Rush channeling

+* Monk Wave of Light trash mob max count UI slider increased to 15

+* Monk Tempest Rush targetting optimized a little more Optimized - works better now except when navigating tight corners and with destructibles/barricades

+* Fixed monk TR Movement+TrashOnly bug being used on Elites

+* Fixed Monk Wave of Light spirit check (was attempting to cast even without enough spirit)

+* Destructibles are now ignored if monk is channling Tempest Rush or has Sweeping Wind buff

-* Updates to Barbarian Rend - is now used more when current target is not bleeding or 2 or more nearby targets are not bleeding - and fixed use timer bug
+* Barbarian Rend is now used more when current target is not bleeding or 2 or more nearby targets are not bleeding - and fixed use timer bug

-* Barbarian WW and Tempest Rush ZigZag for single targets has been updated, it will now criss/cross the (single) target correctly with up to a 45 degree randomization from the target direction
+* Barbarian Whirlwind and Tempest Rush ZigZag for single/sparse targets has been updated, it will now criss/cross the target better

 * WitchDoctor Manitou rune is now used correctly OOC (only when Manitou is not present), may help with other OOC buffs as well

 * WitchDoctor Locust Swarm is now used correctly (only when current target is not affected)

-* Trinity behavior tree will now wait for power/spell use based on time rather than ticks.
-This will help reduce CPU utilization slightly and strange behavior when using extremely low (<6) or high (>20) tick rates.
+* WitchDoctor Soul Harvest + VengeFul spirit works better

+* WitchDoctor Vengeful Spirit rune is now supported and has special logic

+* DemonHunter Range weapon default attacks should work correctly now

+Items and Looting:

+* Items should now be picked up when the current profile behavior is a UseTownPortal tag

 * Fixed bug standing around trying to pickup gold that we were already standing on

+* Fixed bot acting confused when dropped items are sitting in AoE range

+* Added potential fix for Demonic Forges and other navigation obstacles... needs testing

+Core Logic:

 * Added some optimizations and caching where appropriate for TeamID, IsBurrowed, IsUntargettable, IsInvulnerable - should help reduce CPU utilization slightly

-* Added additional TargetUtil overloads

 * Adjusted defaults for Gold Inactivity (300) TPS Limit when modified (8) and Cache Refresh Rate (300)

-* TownRunTimer will now keep BehaviorTree running while waiting (should no longer continue running profile)
+* TownRunTimer will now keep BehaviorTree running while waiting (should no longer continue running profile when bags are full)

-* Fixed bot acting confused when dropped items are sitting in AoE range

-* Added potential fix for Demonic Forges and other navigation obstacles... needs testing

 * Added client navigation check if we can actually move to attack a unit/pickup an item (replaces GridProvider.CanStandAt(Point v2))

-* Close Target prioritization now takes effect when 3 or more units are within close melee range (5f)

-* More tweaks and adjustments for clustering logic

-* WD Soul Harvest + VengeFul spirit works better

-* Kiting will now only kite monsters who are weighted (e.g. valid targets)

-* Added ClusterExists function to TargetUtil

-* Fixed ZDiff not always being read

-* Added SoulHarvest special logic for Vengeful Spirit rune

-* Fixed default ranged weapon attack distance

-* Fixed NullPointerException with avoidance/kiting

-* Improved Kiting logic (go DH go!!)

-* Misc. oldcode cleanup and documentation

-* Fixed DH Range weapon default attacks

 * Fixed GoldInactivity not triggering while Behavior tree is in running state for extended periods of time

 * Fixed Azmodan avoidance, it actuall works now

-* Increased WoL trash mob max count UI slider to 15

-* Increased Ignore Trash Mob max count UI slider to 15

-* Tweaked ignore trash mob logic slightly - should be better about REALLY ignoring trash mobs now, added some logging for helping me debug

 * Set default SuccubusStar avoidance health slider to 0 (disabled)